arifrgilang/go-cli/README.md

 After quitting the app, history is still there.
 When the program is started again after that, history of the last session will be gone.

 Once the user confirmed the order, the user Coordinate will be at the destination coordinate

+Once the user confirmed the order, the Driver who took the order will roam randomly at the map

 The destination inputted must be at the range of the map size